 If you identify a problem that could be classified as minor and not in contravention of your contract, you are probably not entitled to delay settlement or withhold any funds at settlement.
 Sometimes these problems are borne out of a misunderstanding or can be easily rectified if you raise them.
 Check with your settlement representative whether the problem you have identified fits into that category.

 If you identify other problems seek legal advice before you act.
 As your independent lawyers and settlement agents we are well equipped to help you.
-Contact us to book a 30 minute ($198) or 60 minute consultation ($385).
+Contact us to book a consultation.
 The course of action you choose will depend on your circumstances.
 If the seller is in breach of the contract you may have the right to delay settlement and take default action.

 By agreement with the seller you may pay an agreed amount of the purchase price into a trust account.
 Settlement can then proceed without delay and the dispute can be resolved afterwards.
 For this scenario to be effective, the terms upon which the retained monies are held must be clear.